clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/3-design-expressroute-deployment.md

 ## Multiple choice

 Which of the following can be connected with ExpressRoute Premium?
+( ) Resources within local regions.{{Incorrect.
+Azure Premium can connect more than resources within local regions.}}
+( ) Resources within a single metropolitan area only.{{Incorrect.
+Azure Premium can connect more than resources within a single metropolitan area.}}

-(x) Resources in different Geopolitical regions.\{\{Correct.
+(x) Resources in different Geopolitical regions.{{Correct.
 You can enable ExpressRoute Premium to extend connectivity across geopolitical boundaries.
-For example, if you connect to Microsoft in Amsterdam through ExpressRoute, you'll have access to all Microsoft cloud services hosted in all regions across the world.\}\}
+For example, if you connect to Microsoft in Amsterdam through ExpressRoute, you'll have access to all Microsoft cloud services hosted in all regions across the world.}}

-( ) Resources within local regions.\{\{Incorrect.
-Azure Premium can connect more than resources within local regions.\}\}

-( ) Resources within a single metropolitan area only.\{\{Incorrect.
-Azure Premium can connect more than resources within a single metropolitan area.\}\}

 ## Multiple choice

 How can one provide a failover path for ExpressRoute?
+( )Configure a Point-to-Site VPN connection as a backup for ExpressRoute.{{Incorrect.
+A Point-to-Site VPN connection will not function as a backup for ExpressRoute.}}

-(x)Configure a Site-to-Site VPN connection as a backup for ExpressRoute.\{\{Correct.
+(x)Configure a Site-to-Site VPN connection as a backup for ExpressRoute.{{Correct.
 You can configure a Site-to-Site VPN connection as a backup for ExpressRoute.
-This connection applies only to virtual networks linked to the Azure private peering path.\}\}
+This connection applies only to virtual networks linked to the Azure private peering path.}}

-( )Configure a Point-to-Site VPN connection as a backup for ExpressRoute.\{\{Incorrect.
-A Point-to-Site VPN connection will not function as a backup for ExpressRoute.\}\}

-( )You cannot configure a backup path for ExpressRoute.\{\{Incorrect.
-It is possible to configure a backup path for ExpressRoute.\}\}
+( )You cannot configure a backup path for ExpressRoute.{{Incorrect.
+It is possible to configure a backup path for ExpressRoute.}}